Enjoy retirement savings

 That will put an upper limit on your spending.
 Yes, you originally calculated your annual spending amount.
 However, by eliminating having funds left to go to your estate, you now have an upper limit on annual spending.

 If you wish to leave an estate for your family, that amount, if known, should be allocated as “untouchable” and your calculations for retirement spending should exclude that estate amount.

 Planning for retirement is no different than other types of planning.
-Looking at the issue from different perspectives can give you greater insight on your options.
+Looking at the issue from different perspectives can give you greater insight into your options.